BogdanPop03/AI-Crop-Identification-Program/README.md

 Uses the pre-trained ResNet-50 model to make predictions on the preprocessed image.
 Returns the index of the predicted crop type.

-5. Example Usage (image_path and predict_crop):

-Specifies an example image file path ('imagine.jpg').
+5. Processing Images in a Folder (process_images_in_folder):

+Takes a folder path as input.
+Iterates through all files in the folder with specified image extensions (e.g., '.jpg', '.jpeg', '.png').
-Calls the predict_crop function on the example image.
+Calls the predict_crop function for each image in the folder.
-If the prediction is successful, it prints the predicted crop type.
-Otherwise, it prints an error message.
+Prints the filename and the predicted crop type if successful, or an error message if the prediction fails.

-In summary, this script demonstrates how to use a pre-trained ResNet-50 model to predict the crop type in a satellite image.
-The example at the end shows how to use the functions in a practical context.
-To use this code for another project, you'd need to have PyTorch and torchvision installed, and you can replace the example image path with the path to your own satellite image.
+6. Example Usage (folder_path and process_images_in_folder):

+Specifies an example folder path ('images').
+Calls the process_images_in_folder function to predict crop types for all images in the specified folder.

+In summary, this script provides a simple way to process multiple images in a folder, predict their crop types using a pre-trained ResNet-50 model, and print the results.
+Users can adapt this code for their specific use cases by changing the folder path or incorporating it into a larger project.